tenebrius/react-native-navigation/docs/docs/options-migration.md

 Controls the behavior of screens displayed modally.

 ### Options supported on iOS
-* overCurrentContext - Content is displayed over the previous screen.
+* `overCurrentContext` - Content is displayed over the previous screen.
 Useful for **transparent modals**
 * `formSheet` - Content is centered in the screen
 * `pageSheet` -Content partially covers the underlying content
 * `overFullScreen` - Content covers the screen, without detaching previous content.
 * `fullScreen` - Content covers the screen, previous content is detached.
+* `popover` - Content is displayed in a popover view.

+More information on the different styles for iOS can be found on https://developer.apple.com/documentation/uikit/uimodalpresentationstyle

 ### Options supported on Android
 * `overCurrentContext` - Content is displayed over the previous screen.
 Useful for **transparent modals**